 The governance of the 2Zero partnership will be similar to that currently applied in EGVI and other co-programmed public private partnerships, ensuring a lean and flexible organisation.
-Various services of the European Commission will be involved, under the leadership of DG RTD, and the stakeholders representing the counterpart of the EC will be represented by a not-for-profit association, as shown in Figure 12 below a.
-The not-for-profit association
+Various services of the European Commission will be involved, under the leadership of DG RTD, and the stakeholders representing the counterpart of the EC will be represented by a not-for-profit association, as shown in Figure 12 below.